jjgecon/EconJM_auto_doc_gen/output_docs/hanken/cover_letter/Gonzalez_CL.typ

 A second paper shows that telenovelas focused on inequality reduce support for redistribution by downplaying or trivializing issues of economic disparity.
 My future work will generalize this approach to measure broader cultural values and use AI to analyze diverse media for a comprehensive study of culture.

-My interdisciplinary approach to economics research aligns well with Hanken’s commitment to academic excellence and international collaboration.
-For instance, my use of generative AI to analyze cultural values in media exemplifies innovative quantitative methods valued by Hanken’s Economics Department, which emphasizes cutting-edge research and strategic economic thinking.
-My dedication to societal impact is demonstrated by my job market paper showing how cultural narratives influence labor market outcomes, resonating with Hanken’s focus on connecting research to business and society.
-Additionally, my experience mentoring student athletes reflects my commitment to teaching and service, integral to Hanken’s dynamic academic community that collaborates across institutions such as the Helsinki Graduate School of Economics.
+My interdisciplinary approach to economics, exemplified by the Interdisciplinary Institute Graduate Fellowship I received, aligns well with Hanken’s commitment to academic excellence and international collaboration.
+My experience mentoring student‑athletes demonstrates my dedication to teaching and service and would contribute to Hanken’s collaborative community.
+I am excited about the opportunity to contribute to Hanken's vibrant academic environment and look forward to the possibility of joining your esteemed faculty.